OpenGov Data publishes several machine-generated text artifacts for each meeting. Each file has a different purpose.

 Use it when you want:

-- easier reading
+- easier reading than raw transcript output

 - summarization input